taurine-esiea/TaurineBlog/content/blog/babyfile.md

 - Populate base buffer with heap addresses with the help of `_IO_file_doallocate`.
 - Make both input and output buffer equal to the base buffer with the help of `_IO_file_underflow`.
 - Partial overwrite on right pointers to get a libc leak by simply flushing the file stream.
-- Leak a heap address by printing a pointer stored within the main_arena.
+- Leak a heap address by printing a pointer stored within the `main_arena`.
 - `_IO_obstack_overflow` ends up calling a function pointer stored within the file stream we have control over which leads to a call primitive (plus control over the first argument).
 Then I just called `system("/bin/sh\x00")`.

 # What we have